Calebh101/dexcom/dart/README.md

 What is DexcomAppIds?

 DexcomAppIds is an object that stores the application IDs needed to send requests.
 There's a US option, an out-of US (OUS) option, and a Japan (JP) option.
 US and OUS can sometimes be used interchangeably, so you only have to specify one if you don't want to specify both.
 The Japanese option is separately managed.
 If your program is used in a region that you have not set an application ID for, then your program will error and not work.
-Right now, I do have a default set of application IDs, but eventually that will go away.
+There is a default set, in case you don't have your own.
+(Which is common since this uses an undocumented API.)
 Example:

 ```dart